Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 2. **Adding Tests:**
    - Add multiple tests to the test series
    - Verify the first 2 tests are marked as free automatically
-   - Check that you cannot exceed maxTests limit
+   - Check that you cannot exceed noOfTests limit
    - Set resultPublishTime to control when results are visible
    - Test bulk test upload functionality